 Durability and Longevity

-A well-maintained pellet stove might last you anywhere from 10 to 20 years before you need to replace it.
-PelPro stoves are constructed from robust materials like cast iron and steel, which are known for their ability to withstand the test of time.
+A well-maintained pellet stove might last you anywhere from 10-20 years before you need to replace it.
+PelPro stoves are constructed from robust materials like cast iron and steel, which are known for their durability.
 These high-quality materials ensure that your PelPro stove not only offers reliable warmth year after year but also remains a dependable part of your home’s heating solution.

 Pellet Stove Costs

-While pellet stoves have upfront costs, these can be offset by a variety of factors, both in the short term and the long term.
+While pellet stoves have upfront costs, these can be offset by a variety of factors in both the short term and long term.

 Purchase Cost